flutter/website/src/content/ui/navigation/url-strategies.md

 configuration for web servers.

-To configure your web server to support PathUrlStrategy, check your web server's documentation to rewrite requests to `index.html`.Check your web server's documentation for details on how to configure single-page apps.
+To configure your web server to support PathUrlStrategy, check your web server's documentation to rewrite requests to `index.html`.
+Check your web server's documentation for details on how to configure single-page apps.

 If you are using Firebase Hosting, choose the "Configure as a single-page app"